• Skip to primary navigation

 • Make the filling: You will need two bowls for the fillings.
 To one of the bowls, add the cream cheese, butter and vanilla and mix until well combined then set aside.
 To the next bowl which should be larger, add the raspberries, granulated sugar and cornflour and also mix until combined.

 • Fill the dough: Once your dough has doubled in size, flour a surface and roll out the dough into a rectangle approximately 18 x 14 inches.
-Smooth the cream cheese and butter onto the dough using a spatula or knife.
+Smooth the cream cheese filling onto the dough using a spatula or knife.
 Ensure it covers the whole surface.
-Lay the raspberries on top of the cream cheese butter, ensuring they are evenly distributed over the surface of the dough.
+Lay the raspberry filling on top of the cream cheese filling and gently spread to cover the surface.

-• Bake the rolls: Once the rolls have expanded, preheat oven to gas mark 4/350oF/190oC and bake for 30 minutes until lightly browned.
+• Bake the rolls: Once the rolls have expanded, preheat oven to gas mark 4/350oF/180oC/160oC fan and bake for 30 minutes until lightly browned.
 If after 20 minutes they look like they are browning to quick, then cover them with foil for the last 10 minutes.

 • Make the glaze: Whisk the icing sugar and milk together and drizzle or spread over the warm rolls.
 Cover with foil until you’re ready to serve.